-- Store fruits and vegetables in individual plastic bags in the produce draw.
+- Store perishable fruits and vegetables in individual plastic bags in the produce drawer.
 This keeps them safe from yeast, mold and microbes that may lurk in the drawer.

 - Store reusable totes in a clean, dry location and wash frequently with hot, soapy water or in the washing machine.
 Avoid leaving reusable totes in the trunk of a vehicle.

-- Wash your hands with warm, soapy water for 20 seconds before preparing food.
-And wash them again before, during and after handling raw meats and foods, as well as between tasks.
+- Wash your hands with soap and water for at least 20 seconds before preparing food.
+And wash them again before and after handling raw meats and foods, as well as between tasks.

 - Be aware of the tools used during cooking — never use the same knife for raw meat, poultry or seafood to chop produce or ready-to-eat foods.
-Also, use one utensil to taste and another to prepare food.
+Also, use one utensil to taste and a different one to prepare food.

 - Wash all produce under running water before using.
 Soaps and other cleansers are not recommended for fruits and vegetables.
-Dry off any unused, washed produce into clean storage containers, not back into the original ones.
+Dry off any unused, washed produce before putting it into clean storage containers, not back into the original ones.

 - Marinate raw meat, chicken or fish in the refrigerator, not on the counter.
 If you want to brush marinade on cooked meat, set a small amount of the marinade aside before you add it to the raw meat.
 Then later, when you brush it on use a fresh, clean brush.
-Toss leftover marinades from grilled meat, chicken or fish — they can be swimming with bacteria, so they should be boiled before reusing or thrown out.
+Leftover marinades from grilled meat, chicken or fish can be swimming with bacteria, so they should be boiled before reusing or thrown out.

 - Wash plates between uses or use separate plates: one for holding raw meat, poultry or seafood and another for cooked foods.